Shahriyar (son of Khosrow II)

 Shahriyar (also spelled Shahryar) was a Sasanian prince—he was the son of Khosrow II (r.
-590-628) and his Christian queen Shirin.
+590-628) and his Christian queen Maria or Maryam.
 In 628, a son of Khosrow II, Kavadh II, staged a coup d'état against his father, and thereafter had all his brothers and half-brothers executed.
 Shahriyar was survived by his son Yazdegerd III, who would later rule the Sasanian Empire from 632 to 651.

+Shahriyar was the son of Khosrow II and his Byzantine wife, Maria (also known as Mariam or Maryam).
+While contemporary Byzantine sources do not explicitly record this marriage, Eastern historical and literary traditions—including the 9th-century historian al-Tabari and the Persian epic Shahnameh—consistently identify Maria as the daughter of the Byzantine Emperor Maurice and the mother of Khosrow's eldest sons, including Shahriyar.
+This lineage established a genealogical link between the Byzantine imperial house and Shahriyar's son, Yazdegerd III, a descendant of both the Sasanian and Byzantine imperial houses.